nesi/support-docs/docs/CONTRIBUTING.md

 ### Codespace Environment

-This repository has been configured to be useable with [GitHub Codespaces](https://github.com/features/codespaces).
+This repository has been configured to be usable with [GitHub Codespaces](https://github.com/features/codespaces).
-It allows acessing a full featured pre-configured development environment remotely, without installing anything on your local machine.
+It allows accessing a full featured pre-configured development environment remotely, without installing anything on your local machine.

 Clicking on the following link will open a VS Code instance ready to be used with the latest version of the documentation files.